canc1993/cheshire-gapfilling/README.md

 ## Usage

 To run the demonstration, type "python3 main.py" in your terminal.
+Follow the following steps to identify missing reactions in your own GEMs:

 **Step 1.
 Download the package**